 Sacramento Avenue

-The northwesternmost part of this street (past about Daykin Street) was originally named Sheraden Avenue, while the rest was originally Elwood Avenue.[1][2]
-In 1906, after Esplen had been annexed into the city of Pittsburgh, Sheraden Avenue was renamed Sacramento Avenue to avoid confusion with Sheridan Avenue in the East End.[3]
-Elwood Avenue was given the same name in 1908 after the annexation of Sheraden, both to unify the street under one name and to avoid confusion with Elwood Street in Shadyside.[4]
+In 1906, after Esplen Borough had been annexed by Pittsburgh,[4] Sheraden Avenue was renamed Sacramento Avenue to avoid confusion with Sheridan Avenue in the East End.[5]
+Sheraden Borough was annexed in 1907,[6] and in 1908 Ellwood Avenue was given the same name, both to unify the street under one name and to avoid confusion with Elwood Street in Shadyside.[7]

 A typographical error in a 1910 ordinance establishing the names of all streets in the city of Pittsburgh caused the street to be officially named Sacremento Avenue,[8] with an E as the fifth letter instead of an A. This mistake apparently went unnoticed for 80 years until the city installed street signs in 1990, at which point residents complained about the misspelling.[9]
 The spelling was fixed by a City Council resolution that year.[10]